(Originally written in January 2018; updated July 2019.)

 Layer 3 -- Launch to Learn

-When you have some clarity from these conversations, when you start to notice a pattern of what product/service seems to be missing (or not good enough) for your audience, then it’s time to add the third layer — launch your offerings with learning as the key priority.
+Once you have some clarity from your audience research --once you start to notice a pattern of what product/service is missing (or not good enough) for your audience, then it’s time to add the third layer — launch your offerings.

 This is where you are practicing creating a better sales page and conducting website user interviews to learn.

 Remember that this layer, “launch to learn” is not about success or failure.